azhang11/auto-trojan-check/README.md

 Auto Trojan Check will do a Trojan Check every day at a set time and send an image of the QR code to you.
 Your device running the program must be on, unfortunately, in order for the program to execute every night.
+DO NOT RUN THE PROGRAM IF YOU EXPERIENCE ANY SYMPTOMS OF COVID-19

 Setup:
 1. Clone this repository